Threagile/threagile/README.md

 - [macros](./docs/macros.md)

 Efforts on UI are ongoing and there are few attempts to do it although that is far from being ready.

+[Here](./docs/how-to.md) may be useful use cases on how others are using the tool and may be helpful to simplify onboarding of Threagile tool for your team.

 ## Execution via Docker Container
 The easiest way to execute Threagile on the commandline is via its Docker container: